cheap-glitch/vue-cli-plugin-sitemap/README.md

 **vue-cli-plugin-sitemap** generates sitemaps  for your webapps.
 You  can use it on its own or integrate it in the definition of your routes.
 Features:
  * can generate sitemaps from an array of routes
- * supports dynamic routes
+ * support for dynamic routes
- * auto-escapes the URLs
+ * automatically escape the URLs and enforce (non-)trailing slash policy
- * optionally prettifies the output
+ * optionally prettify the output

 #### What are sitemaps?